pinblooms-technology/magento2-country-based-Shipping/README.md

 # Magento 2 - Country Based Shipping Fee

 ## Overview

-**PinBlooms_CountryBasedShipping** is a Magento 2 module that allows store owners to define shipping fees based on customer country, region, or specific criteria.
+**PinBlooms_CountryBasedShipping** is a Magento 2 module that allows store owners to define shipping fees based on customer country, region, or state.
 This module enables flexible and customizable shipping rules to enhance checkout experience.

 ## Features
 - Configure shipping fees based on country and region.
 - Admin panel interface to manage country-based shipping groups.
-- Import shipping fee data via CSV.
-- Option to download the existing shipping fee CSV file.
 - Ability to truncate all records from the shipping fee grid.

 ## Installation